-I am an adjunct professor in Microeconomics at Baruch College as well as research fellow for Lev Manovich at the Cultural Analytics Lab as well as a research assistant for a National Science Foundation funded project studying the economic impact of high-skilled immigration in the US.
-I serve as Visiting Faculty at Strelka Institute for The New Normal postgraduate program.
+I am an adjunct professor in Microeconomics at Baruch College as well as research fellow for Lev Manovich at the Cultural Analytics Lab.
+I am graduate student advisor for the MS in Data Analytics and Visualization at The Graduate Center and serve as Visiting Faculty at Strelka Institute for The New Normal postgraduate program.
 I am also a columnist for El Economista, an economic newspaper in Argentina and co-host a radio show about economics, science and art.